AlexandraNas/cosmetics-website/README.md

 - Semantic HTML throughout, proper `header`, `nav`, `main`, and `footer` usage
 - Descriptive `alt` text on images and `aria-label`s on icon-only buttons
 - Visually-hidden labels on every form field, so inputs are properly labelled for screen readers even where the design only shows a placeholder
+- Keyboard-accessible shade swatches inside each product modal, and keyboard-accessible modals overall
+- A real, keyboard-operable search toggle button with a proper label, instead of relying on placeholder text alone
 - Mobile-first layout that scales up cleanly from phone to tablet to desktop

 ## Technologies Used